Permaculture Design Certification Course

 - Eco-building design and natural building techniques

-- Eco-social design, cooperatives, decision making, and collaboration
+- Social permaculture: eco-social design, cooperatives, decision making, and collaboration

 - Presentation and design mapping